0xDBFB7/covidinator/documents/notes/Biology.md

 camera might work as a turbidimeter.
 Easiest against a black background.

-alignment is so critical for od600. standard cuvettes would work better, but not
+alignment is so critical for od600. standard cuvettes would work better, but I can't get any and they're not autoclavable anyhow.

+weird how optical density seems to be the only method used, besides lagtogatena enzyme dyealaldfkj aldskf alsdf

+G-dlalalctodose